supertokens/supertokens-python/examples/with-fastapi/with-thirdpartyemailpassword/README.md

 This is an example to show how to use supertokens-python library with FastAPI framework and ThirdpartyEmailpassword recipe.

+This server code can be used to implement social auth using:
+- Google
+- Google Workspaces
+- Github
+- Apple
+- Discord

 ## Installation

 Before installing, use the script to create a virtual environment and to install all the required packages.